Nissan GT-R

 The Nissan GT-R (Gran Turismo–Racing; model code: R35; Japanese: 日産・GT-R; Nissan GT-R) is a sports car, built by Japanese marque Nissan from 2007 to 2025.
 It has a 2+2 seating layout and is also considered a grand tourer.
 The engine is front-mid mounted and drives all four wheels.
-It succeeds the Nissan Skyline GT-R, a high-performance variant of the Nissan Skyline.
-Although this model was the sixth-generation to bear the GT-R name, it is no longer part of the Skyline line-up.
+It succeeded the Nissan Skyline GT-R, a high-performance variant of the Nissan Skyline.
+Although this model was the sixth-generation to bear the GT-R name, it was no longer part of the Skyline line-up.
 The car was built on the PM platform, derived from the FM platform used in the Skyline and Nissan Z models.
 Production was conducted in a shared production line at Nissan's Tochigi plant in Japan.

 As per Nissan's intention of creating a world beating sports car, the GT-R brand was revived as part of the Nissan Revival Plan.
 Overall development began in 2000, following seven years of development and testing, including the introduction of two concept models in 2001 and 2005.
 The production version of the GT-R was unveiled at the 2007 Tokyo Motor Show.
-The GT-R was a brand-new car built on the PM platform, and featured innovative concepts and technologies, such as advanced aerodynamics, the VR38DETT engine, an active suspension system and the ATTESA E-TS Pro all-wheel-drive system; it the first ever rear mounted independent transaxle all-wheel-drive vehicle.
+The GT-R was a brand-new car built on the PM platform, and featured innovative concepts and technologies, such as advanced aerodynamics, the VR38DETT engine, an active suspension system and the ATTESA E-TS Pro all-wheel-drive system; it is the first ever rear mounted independent transaxle all-wheel-drive vehicle.
 It was one of the first production cars to feature launch control and a dual-clutch transmission.
 The overall body was made out of steel, aluminium and carbon-fibre.

 Unlike its predecessors, the GT-R was offered worldwide.
 It received various facelifts and updates comparable with the competition, and several special editions were offered during its prolonged production span.
 The car is used in motorsports, notably winning championships in the FIA GT1 World Championship, Super GT and in various GT3 racing series, including the GT World Challenge.
-It is well received among enthusiasts and automotive publications, British motor magazine Top Gear claimed it as "one of the most incredible cars of any kind ever built", due its exceptional performance and practicality given at an affordable price.
-Being one of the fastest production cars—as it set the record for the fastest accelerating four-seater production car—it has won numerous notable accolades such as the World Performance Car of The Year among many others.
+It is well received among enthusiasts and automotive publications, British motor magazine Top Gear claimed it as "one of the most incredible cars of any kind ever built", due to its exceptional performance and practicality given at an affordable price.
+Listed among the fastest production cars—as it set the record for the fastest accelerating four-seater production car—it has won numerous notable accolades such as the World Performance Car of The Year among many others.

-Sales in the Australian market were discontinued due to new side impact regulations.
+In 2021, sales in the Australian market were discontinued due to new side impact regulations.
 The European market, including the United Kingdom, were also suspended, with new noise regulations.
-Followed by the suspension of sales in North America, sales in Japan and other markets remained until August 2025, ending production of the GT-R after 18 years and nearly 48,000 units produced.
+Followed by the suspension of sales in North America in 2024, sales in Japan and other markets remained until late-August 2025, ending production of the GT-R after 18 years and around 48,000 units were produced.